|

 ·

-for an unwilling horse, heavy hands, high headedness of the horse
+unwilling horse, heavy hands, and high headedness of the

 ·